In patients with metastatic colorectal cancer

 References

-1. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Colon Cancer V1.2024. © National Comprehensive Cancer Network, Inc. 2024.
+1. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Colon Cancer V4.2024. © National Comprehensive Cancer Network, Inc. 2024.
 All rights reserved.
-Accessed February 14, 2024.
+Accessed July 11, 2024.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
 NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.
-2. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Rectal Cancer V1.2024. © National Comprehensive Cancer Network, Inc. 2024.
+2. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Rectal Cancer V3.2024. © National Comprehensive Cancer Network, Inc. 2024.
 All rights reserved.
-Accessed February 14, 2024.
+Accessed July 11, 2024.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
 NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.
 3. Sepulveda AR, Hamilton SR, Allegra CJ, et al. Molecular biomarkers for the evaluation of colorectal cancer: guideline from the American Society for Clinical Pathology, College of American Pathologists, Association for Molecular Pathology, and American Society of Clinical Oncology.
 Arch Pathol Lab Med.
 2017;141(5):625-657. doi:10.5858/arpa.2016-0554-CP 4.
 Furrer D, Sanschagrin F, Jacob S, Diorio C. Advantages and disadvantages of technologies for HER2 testing in breast cancer specimens.
 Am J Clin Pathol.
 2015;144(5):686-703. doi:10.1309/AJCPT41TCBUEVDQC 5.
 Mosele F, Remon J, Mateo J, et al. Recommendations for the use of next-generation sequencing (NGS) for patients with metastatic cancers: a report from the ESMO Precision Medicine Working Group.
 Ann Oncol.
 2020;31(11):1491-1505. doi:10.1016/j.annonc.2020.07.014 6.
-Jennings LJ, Arcila ME, Corless C, et al. Guidelines for validation of next-generation sequencing–based oncology panels: a joint consensus recommendation of Association for Molecular Pathology and College of American Pathologists.
+Jennings LJ, Arcila ME, Corless C, et al. Guidelines for validation of next-generation sequencing–based oncology panels: a joint consensus recommendation of the Association for Molecular Pathology and College of American Pathologists.
 J Mol Diagn.
 2017;19(3):341-365. doi:10.1016/j.jmoldx.2017.01.011 7.
 TUKYSA [Prescribing Information].
 Bothell, WA: Seagen Inc. January 2023.